simbricks/sigcomm22-artifact/dist_gem5/README.md

 The script generates the result file `dist.data` in `/simbricks/experiments/ae/` directory.

-For running dist-gem5 smoothly, the user should make sure

-`$ ssh localhost` command works.
+For running dist-gem5 smoothly, the user should make sure `$ ssh localhost` command works.
+For this using the `simbricks/simbricks-dist-worker` image as with the dist memcache experiment is easiest.
+Please refer to the instructions in that readme for how to start the container (start first with sshd, and then use `docker exec` to get a shell).

 ```bash
 # make sure ssh localhost works